Campaign to persuade illegal immigrants to leave UK

 The campaign, launched in Barnet, Hounslow, Barking and Dagenham, Ealing, Brent and Redbridge, will warn of enforcement action if they stay.

-Immigrants will be shown a text number they can message to arrange a return.'An alternative'
+Immigrants will be shown a text number they can message to arrange a return.

 Immigration Minister Mark Harper said: "Every single day our enforcement officers are arresting, detaining and removing people with no right to be in the UK.